“Can you volunteer for this school event? We really need volunteers?” You begrudgingly answer, “Yes.”

 Learning to Say “No” When You Mean “No”

-As you can see, saying “yes” when you mean “no” is a very common problem for moms.
+As you can see, saying “yes” when you mean “no” is a common problem for moms.
 We want to make sure everyone is happy and has their needs met.
-There is a biological drive for it because we want to take care of our children.
+It has a biological drive because we want to take care of our children.
 But most of this need comes from socialization.
 And that means you can unlearn how to be a people pleaser and learn to live authentically.

 Assess where your need for people-pleasing comes from.

-As I mentioned before, your people-pleasing ways could have come from being parented in a way that required you to be agreeable to feel safe and loved.
+As I mentioned, your people-pleasing ways could have come from being parented in a way that required you to be agreeable to feel safe and loved.
 The wounds from that experience can run deep.
-So, for you to heal, you may need to work with a coach or a mental health counselor.
-They can help you understand where your need to please comes from and how to change that, so you are making sure to take care of yourself.
+So, to heal, you may need to work with a coach or a mental health counselor.
+They can help you understand where your need to please comes from and how to change that so you can take care of yourself.